millylea/Advieture/README.md

 2. Karate Automation Test.

-   To run this test, use Git Bash if you are curently use Powershell.
+   To run this test, use Git Bash if you are curently using Powershell.

    The command lines are noted in "command.md".

+   To run a whole test: run "mvn test"

-   To run a certain scenario, which is recommended, put a tag "@debug" before one.
+   To run a certain scenario, which is recommended, put a tag "@debug" before one and run the command line containing the tag.

+   Reports are automaticly generated in "target" folder after each test run.